samverms/Kadouri/docs/docs/user-guide/managing-accounts.md

 ### Searching for Accounts

-PACE CRM offers powerful search capabilities:
+Kadouri CRM offers powerful search capabilities:

 #### Simple Search
 Just type in the search box to search across all fields: